-- Acute otitis media occurs when pus and pressure build-up in the middle ear.
-Hearing loss is present but normally goes away when the infection clears.
+Acute otitis media occurs when pus and pressure build up in the middle ear.
+Hearing loss is present, but normally goes away when the infection clears.
 Acute otitis media is usually sudden in onset and is often associated with sudden obstruction of the eustachian tube at the same time infections bacteria are present.
-It is also associated with sudden hole of the eardrum, with drainage from the ear.
-Often the eardrum will heal over after the infection clears, but a hole can be left and damage to the middle ear and /or inner ear can accompany the infection.
-The eardrum may be bright red or the creamy color of the fluid can sometimes be seen through the eardrum.
+It is also associated with a perforated eardrum, sometimes with drainage from the ear.
+Often the eardrum will heal over after the infection clears, but the hole can remain and damage to the middle ear and/or inner ear can accompany the infection.
+The eardrum may be bright red, and the creamy color of the fluid can sometimes be seen through the eardrum.
 It sometimes looks “soggy.”

-- Serous otitis is where fairly clear fluid fills the middle ear and mastoid.
-It occurs with fairly sudden obstructions of the eustachian tube.
+Serous otitis is where clear fluid fills the middle ear and mastoid.
+It occurs with sudden obstructions of the eustachian tube.
 Two of the most common causes are a bad cold or a sudden descent of an airplane with poor pressurization.

-Otitis media is most commonly causes by infection with viral, bacterial, or fungal pathogens.
+Otitis media is often caused by infection with viral, bacterial, or fungal pathogens.
 Viruses such as respiratory syncytial virus and those that cause the common cold may also result in otitis media by damaging the normal defenses of the epithelial cells in the upper respiratory tract.

 Many suggest the delay of antibiotics for acute bacterial otitis media for one to three days if pain is manageable by oral or topical analgesics.
 In chronic cases, a myringotomy is sometimes performed to insert a tympanostomy tube into the eardrum to allow air to pass through into the middle ear, and thus release any pressure buildup and help clear excess fluid within.